How to get a Second Passport and Second Citizenship

 The United States government is even making it harder to get their passport if you’re a citizen.
 Owe a small balance to the IRS, for example, and they may put the kibosh on your passport – or not even issue one to you at all.
 The proposals that have floated around Capitol Hill to effectively limit freedom of movement among US citizens are mind-boggling.

 In fact, a US passport can even be a strike against you in a tough situation.
 Not only could having only one passport limit your travel options in an emergency, but citizens of the United States, United Kingdom, and select other countries are more likely to be a target in attack.
 Even in times of peace, have fun getting into Iran with a US passport, and forget about doing business there.

 Countries around the world know this.
 Places like Switzerland and Singapore have made it harder to get a second passport from them because the worldwide demand for second passports is increasing.
 Wealthy Chinese, Russians, and Middle Easterners realize the value of diversifying beyond their own countries, and many Americans overseas are learning the hard lesson of just how much a government can limit your options.
 A Swiss businessman could literally outpace an American business just in being able to do business in more places around the world, and with fewer restrictions.

 First things first – Don’t fall for second passport scams

-So just how to get a second passport?
-You have three main ways:
+So, how to get a second passport?
+There are three ways:

 How to Get a Second Passport #1 – Economic Citizenship

-The Dominica passport program is cheaper, but available only as a donation.
-Your total cost will still be in the six figures; expect around $130,000 for an unmarried applicant.
+The total cost will still be in the six figures, although Dominica offers the most affordable passport program at around $130,000 for an unmarried applicant.